-A total of six 30-minute quizzes will be given during the discussion section.
-Each quiz will consist of 5 free response questions for a total of 20 points per quiz.
+A total of four 30-minute quizzes will be given during the discussion section.
 The lowest of your five quiz grades will be dropped.
 If you miss a quiz, that is the quiz that will be dropped.
 No make-up quizzes will be given under any circumstances.

-There are three cumulative 50-minute mid-term exams and one cumulative 2-hour final exam.
+There are three cumulative 50-minute mid-term exams and one cumulative (THIS INCLUDES MATERIAL FROM 223) 2-hour final exam.
 The three mid-term exams will be administered at the beginning of the class.
 The lowest of the three mid-term exams will be dropped.
 If you miss an hourly exam, that is the exam than that will be dropped.
 No make-up mid-term exams will be given under any circumstances.
 The final exam is cumulative and cannot be dropped.

 WileyPLUS 10%

-Quizzes 15% (Best five out of six quizzes)
+Quizzes 15% (Best three out of four quizzes)

 Mid-term exams 40% (Best two out of three mid-term exams)

 Final Exam 35%

 TOTAL 100%